Intro-CS-App-Dev-and-Deploy/App-Development/README.md

 - then complete music program,
 - then add music and sound effects to drawing program

+Reminder: prototype music buttons in keyPressed().
+Students responsible for mousePressed().

 Remember: using my lessons on Music Player Buttons (my IF Algorithms) can achieve a very good grade, but not a full grade on the music player.
 - You will need to change the music player button algorithms so play, pause, stop, next, and previous function a little different
 - You will need to describe how your player works differently than my player if you want these marks (to point this out to me)